danpalmer101/dancetrix-ios/README.md

 1. **Duration**: The duration of the class in minutes, e.g. 60

 The description files are a text file which just contain plain text describing the class.
 You can enter anything you like here, and it can be any length.

+### Setting up important dates

+The important dates displayed in the app are in the `dates_important.csv` file uploaded to the _"Storage"_ section of Firebase.

+// TODO

 ### Hiding features